The ‘Apapacho’: A Caress from the Soul to Create Emotional Intimacy

 I had jumped off a cliff and just as I was about to hit the bottom, something extraordinary happened: I learned there were people who loved me.
 Knowing that you are loved changes everything.

 It doesn’t make the jump any less scary, but it will give you a new perspective of what this fear means.
 I had jumped from the edge, and then at the last minute, in mid-air, something caught me.
 And that something is what I call love.

 It is the only thing that can stop a man from hitting the ground.
 It’s the only thing powerful enough to defy the laws of gravity.”

-You could say that the people we are emotionally tied to help us take back control of our lives and better manage our feelings, thoughts and emotions.
+You could say that the people we are emotionally tied to help us take control of our lives and manage our feelings, thoughts and emotions.

-As we noted above, we must be present to this special type of emotional openness which can only be achieved through insight and being totally honest with yourself.
+As we noted above, we must be present to this special type of emotional openness which can only be achieved through insight and honesty.

 It’s essential to caress and nourish the soul within to allow emotional and social growth to flourish.